cocoon2wong/Project-Jocker/README.md

 The `$MODEL` contains two main sub-networks, the coarse-level keypoints estimation sub-network, and the fine-level spectrum interpolation sub-network.
 `$MODEL` forecast agents' multiple trajectories end-to-end.
-Considering that most of the loss function terms used to optimize the model work within one sub-network alone, we divide `$MODEL` into `$MODEL-a` and `$MODEL-b`, and apply gradient descent separately for easier training.
+Considering that most of the loss function terms used to optimize the model work within one sub-network alone, we divide `$MODEL` into `$MODEL-a` and `$MODEL-b`, and apply gradient descent separately for more accessible training.
 You can train your own `$MODEL` weights on your datasets by training each of these two sub-networks.
 After training, you can still use it as a regular end-to-end model.